Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Introduction

 \section{Introduction}

 Virtual reality (VR) is an effective medium for training surgeons, educating students, treating pain, and improving mental health~\cite{lavalle2023virtual}.
-However, the discomfort that develops from using VR devices, cybersickness, precludes extended use and makes it difficult for some individuals to utilize VR at all~\cite{Chang_Kim_Yoo_2020}.
-As a result, there has been substantial effort in the scientific community to find methods to unobtrusively detect and predict cybersickness using brain activity recorded with electroencephalography (EEG)~\cite{Chang_Billinghurst_Yoo_2023}.
+However, the discomfort that develops from using VR devices, cybersickness, precludes extended use and makes it difficult for some individuals to use VR at all~\cite{Chang_Kim_Yoo_2020}. \RevisionText{At the moment, there are few options for precise passive cybersickness detection.
+Thus,} there has been substantial effort in the scientific community to find methods to unobtrusively detect cybersickness using brain activity recorded with electroencephalogram (EEG)~\cite{Chang_Billinghurst_Yoo_2023}.